metiviem/rscons/doc/user_guide.md

 # License

-Rscons is licensed under the terms of the MIT License.
+Rscons is licensed under the terms of the MIT License:

 ```
 ${include LICENSE.txt}